cheleb/zio-laminar-tapir/docs/_docs/usage.md

 This import provides access to the core functionality of the library, including the ability to build ZIO effects from Tapir endpoints and emit responses to Laminar event buses.

-## Building ZIO Effects from Tapir Endpoints
+### Building ZIO Effects

-To build a ZIO effect from a Tapir endpoint, you can use the `AnEndpoints` object.
-Here's an example:
+A first extension turn Tapir endpoints into functions from input to ZIO effects. `I => ZIO[R, E, Out]`

-1. From a Tapir endpoint definition:
+Then, from a Tapir endpoint definition:

 ```scala sc:nocompile
 val getEndpoint: Endpoint[Unit, Int, Throwable, GetResponse, Any] = ???